whitevanillaskies/whitebloom/docs/deferred_work.md

 Surface as `File > Export > JSON Canvas (.canvas)`.
 The implementation is a single pure function — walk nodes, map types, write the file.

-## Groups as filesystem directories

-Groups on the board map to subdirectories inside `blossoms/`.
-A node in the "concept-maps" group has `resource: "wloc:blossoms/concept-maps/schema.json"`.
-The directory IS the group — no separate group record in the board manifest is needed for buds.

-The unresolved tension: leaf nodes have no `resource` and no file on disk.
-They can't live in a directory.
-Resolution options:

-- **Accept the asymmetry** — only buds can belong to groups; leaves always sit at board root.
-Leaves are lightweight inline elements; grouping them is less critical.
-- **Add a `folder` field to leaves** — explicit group membership for inline nodes, not derived from the filesystem.

-The board manifest remains authoritative for group membership in both cases.
-The filesystem directory is a *consequence* of group membership for buds, not the definition.
-This means the module system can derive group membership from `resource` paths without a new schema field.

-Namespacing via intermediate directories (`/blossoms/db_schema/the_asset.json`) is a natural extension — multi-level groups are just nested directories.

-A "folder node" on the canvas represents a directory.
-Clicking it zooms into its contents.
-This is a spatial tree view, not a separate node type — the node is just a group header leaf that happens to share its position with the group's bounding box.

 ## Agent-off-limits flag

 An optional `ignoreAgents: true` field on any node.
 When set, agents skip the node during reads and never include it in proposals.
 This is a social signal, not a lock — it does not prevent direct filesystem access.
 The intent is "this is my scratchpad / live TODO / personal note, don't touch it."